svx/k8-traefik/docs/get-started/deployment.md

 ## Apply Configuration

-In the last step of this part of the tutorial, you will will use `kubectl` to apply the configuration to your cluster.
+In the last step of this part of the tutorial, you will use `kubectl` to apply the configuration to your cluster.

 ```shell
 kubectl apply -f 00-role.yml \